Are we done with object recognition? The iCub robot's perspective: Introduction

-The iCWT dataset presented in this paper separates from most previous work in that objects are captured while undergoing ``natural'' transformations.
-Acquisition is performed in a ``semi-controlled'' setting intended to be a benchmark reproducing typical uncertainties faced by the visual recognition system of a robot during a real-world task.
-In the following, we discuss the iCWT dataset and the related acquisition setting in detail.
+Our iCWT dataset separates from previous work in that objects are captured during ``natural'' transformations.
+Acquisition is performed in a ``semi-controlled'' setting intended to reproduce typical uncertainties faced by the visual recognition system of a robot during a real-world task.
+Very few works in the literature consider ``real'' (i.e. non-synthetic) transformations when evaluating the invariance properties of visual representations (see, e.g.,~\cite{goodfellow2009}).
+To our knowledge, iCWT is the first dataset to address invariance-related questions in robotics.
+Moreover, it accounts for a much wider range of visual transformations with respect to previous datasets.
+In the following, we discuss the data collection and the acquisition setting in detail.
+Note that, while we used an initial subset of iCWT in~\cite{pasquale2016iros}, in this paper we present the dataset for the first time in its entirety.